enterspeedhq/enterspeed-docs/docs/examples/umbraco-nextjs/2-configuring-umbraco.md

 ---
 sidebar_position: 3
 title: 2.
-Configuring Umbraco Cloud
+Configuring Umbraco
 ---

-# Configuring Umbraco Cloud
+# Configuring Umbraco
-Sign into your Umbraco Cloud account and navigate to the backoffice.

 In this step, we're going to:
 1. Install the Enterspeed Umbraco package